It was Groucho Marx who said, "I've had a wonderful time, but this wasn't it."

 You'll have a better sense of how much you're learning if you take our quick kidney quiz before you start.
 It's just 10 questions.
 How about it?

-By making sense of your emotions, you can use them for your benefit—even the stubborn feelings that don't want to go away.
-This will help you stay on course with your treatment plan, improve the quality of your life, and maintain the relationships that are most important to you.
+When you can make sense of your emotions, you can use them for your benefit—even the stubborn feelings that don't want to go away.
+This will help you stay on course with your treatment plan, improve the quality of your life, and keep the relationships that matter most to you.